-Pursuant to the Company's Contribution Agreement with Branch, the Board of Directors is seeking shareholder approval of a proposed amendment to Section 5.14 of the Company's Articles of Incorporation to enable former Branch partners who are Non-U.S. Persons (the "Foreign Partners") to redeem their Units for Common Stock.
+Pursuant to the Company's Contribution Agreement with Branch, the Board of Directors is seeking shareholder approval of a proposed amendment to Section 5.14 of the Company's Articles of Incorporation to enable former Branch partners who are Non-U.S. Persons as defined in the Articles of Incorporation (the "Foreign Partners"), to redeem their Units for Common Stock.

 Approximately 39% of the outstanding Units are held by the Foreign Partners.
-However, Section 5.14 of the Company's Articles of Incorporation as currently in effect restricts the direct or indirect acquisition by Non-U.S. Persons of shares of the Company's capital stock if, as a result of such acquisition, the Company would fail to qualify under the Internal Revenue Code as a domestically controlled REIT, assuming that Security Capital (a Luxembourg corporation) and its affiliates, are non-U.S. Persons and own 45% of the Company's Common Stock on a fully diluted basis.
+However, Section 5.14 of the Company's Articles of Incorporation as currently in effect restricts the direct or indirect acquisition by Non-U.S. Persons of shares of the Company's capital stock if, as a result of such acquisition, the Company would fail to qualify under the Internal Revenue Code as a domestically controlled REIT, assuming that Security Capital (a Luxembourg corporation) and its affiliates, are non-U.S. Persons and own 45% of the Company's Common Stock on a fully diluted basis (the "45% Presumption").
 Acquisitions of capital stock that violate this provision are deemed null and void.